cli99/hugo-cli99/content/project/carml.md

 date = "2017-08-30"

 # Project title.
-title = "CarML: Cognitive ARtifacts for Machine Learning"
+title = "MLModelScope (CarML)"

 # Project summary to display on homepage.
-summary = "An open source distributed platform to easily deploy and experiment different Machine Learning and Deep Leaning frameworks and models across hardware infrastructures, through a common interface."
+summary = "An open-source batteries-included platform for performing evaluations on ML/DL algorithms across datasets, frameworks, and systems to analyze accuracy, efficiency, and performance."

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "carml.png"